Guide to Work, Study, Travel and Living Abroad

 You Get What You Give

-Living in Brazil: At the Sao Luis Festas Juninas
+Living in Brazil: Dancers in costume at the Sao Luis Festas Juninas.

 At the Sao Luis Festas Juninas in Brazil.

-I had already visited Brazil 13 or 14 times before finally moving here in 2008.
-One might assume that I truly knew the country and its people.
-I certainly did.
+I had already visited Brazil 13 or 14 times before moving here in 2008.
+You would assume that I genuinely knew the country and its people.
+I certainly thought so.

 But I was decidedly mistaken.

-Arriving in Rio de Janeiro at the end of 2008, I was immediately confronted by the fact that my Portuguese wasn’t as good as I had thought.
+Arriving in Rio de Janeiro at the end of 2008, I was immediately confronted that my Portuguese could have been better.
 The carioca accent of Rio, peppered liberally with slang and an overabundance of sh sounds, was initially daunting.
-I’d visited Rio for brief stretches before, but I’d stayed with English-speaking friends.
-Now I was on my own, and struggling a bit.
+I'd visited Rio for brief stretches before but stayed with English-speaking friends.
+Now, I was on my own and struggling a bit.

 My first challenge was to find lodging.
-I found permanent quarters sharing an apartment in Ipanema with a Brazilian who’d lived several years in the U.S. and who spoke excellent English.
+I found permanent quarters sharing an apartment in Ipanema with a Brazilian who'd lived in the U.S. for years and spoke excellent English.
 Cristiano was quite easygoing.
-He also turned out to be the author of a guidebook called Rio for Partiers and knew Rio inside and out.
+He also became the author of a guidebook called Rio for Partiers and knew Rio inside and out.
 An American named Chris soon joined us in the apartment.
 We three got along very well.

-But I’d been lucky.
-I’d arrived on October 31st.
-Had I arrived just a couple of weeks later, finding a room would be have been much more problematic as Rio’s high season was fast approaching.
-I’d slipped in just in time.
+But I'd been lucky.
+I arrived on October 31st.
+Had I come just a couple of weeks later, finding a room would have been much more problematic as Rio's high season was fast approaching.
+I'd slipped in just in time.

-Though I conquered the matter of finding living quarters, I encountered some difficulties getting started teaching English, which I’d chosen as my new career.
+Though I conquered the matter of finding living quarters, I encountered some difficulties getting started teaching English, which I'd chosen as my new career.
 Oh, I found students, teaching my first class my second week in Rio.
-But no sooner had I become a bit settled than Christmas and New Years arrived, followed soon thereafter by Carnaval.
-My teaching schedule was light, and I struggled financially until March, when, I soon learned, the year actually begins in Brazil.
+But no sooner had I become settled than Christmas and New Year's arrived, followed by Carnaval.
+My teaching schedule was light, and I struggled financially until March when I soon learned the year actually begins in Brazil.

 Despite the initial financial struggles, I managed and really began to enjoy my new home.
-As I had plenty of free time in my schedule, I exercised a lot.
-Unable to afford a gym membership in pricey Ipanema, I ran along the beach and used the rustic outdoor gym at nearby Arpoador Beach, which Chris nicknamed “The Flintstones’ Gym.”
+I exercised a lot because I had plenty of free time in my schedule.
+Unable to afford a gym membership in pricey Ipanema, I ran along the beach and used the rustic outdoor gym near Arpoador Beach, which Chris nicknamed "The Flintstones' Gym."
 Barbells sported blocks of concrete on either end rather than iron plates.
 It was Spartan but functional.
 Chris and I improved our Portuguese chatting with the locals, who soon accepted us into their group.

 Arpoador Beach and "The Flintstones’ Gym."

-On Tuesday and Thursday mornings there was (still is) a farmers’ market literally across the street from the apartment at Praça General Osório.
-For mere pocket chain, I loaded up on enough vegetables to last days.
+On Tuesday and Thursday mornings, there was (still is) a farmers' market across the street from the apartment at Praça General Osório.
+I loaded up on enough vegetables for mere pocket change to last days.
 Chris and I worked out hard and ate well, sautéing vegetables and chicken.
-I leaned up.
+I got very lean and healthy.

 The farmer’s market in Rio.